jnwillits/The-Flashcard-Project/README.md

 |<span style="color:red">**Card Categorization**</span>	| "again", "good", "easy"      | 0 - 5 rating scale                | archive option       	   |
 |<span style="color:red">**License**</span>	            | GNU AGPL v3          	       | GPLv2                             | MIT (3)                   |

 (1): Imports and exports are in YAML format, which is both human and machine readable.
-Card files are saved to a binary database file.
+Card files are also saved to a binary database file.

 (2): Cards are displayed based on algorithms that maximize learning efficiency.

-(3): This is the most permissive of the three software licenses listed.
+(3): This is the most permissive of the three software licenses.

 <br/>